jamesmacaulay/elm-secd/README.md

 You can play around with it at http://jamesmacaulay.github.io/elm-secd.

+The machine itself is implemented in [SECD.elm](https://github.com/jamesmacaulay/elm-secd/blob/master/SECD.elm).
 I took a lot of inspiration from [this Haskell implementation](http://shift-reset.com/blog/2013/2/18/A%20Toy%20SECD%20Machine/) by Ian Price, which I found to be a big help in understanding Landin's paper.